 Unlike the apartheid and Waitangi arguments, many objections to the Voice are grounded in fact.

-Making representations to Parliament and the government is a standard and necessary democratic practice.
-There are already many ways of doing this, but in the judgment of the First Nations’ people who developed the Voice proposal, a constitutionally enshrined Voice would be a better way of making these representations.
+Making representations to parliament and the government is a standard and necessary democratic practice.
+There are already many ways of doing this, but in the judgement of the First Nations’ people who developed the Voice proposal, a constitutionally enshrined Voice would be a better way of making these representations.

-Many people disagree with this judgment.
+Many people disagree with this judgement.
 The National Party argues a Voice won’t actually improve people’s lives.

 Independent Senator Lidia Thorpe says she speaks for a Black Sovereignty movement when she advocates for a treaty to come first.
 The argument is that without a treaty, the system of government isn’t morally legitimate.